 2. Stop sitting on spare cash

 My friend Holly Mackay of BoringMoney.com frequently cites a surprising statistic: only 10% of British women have a stocks and shares ISA, compared to 17% of men.
 According to BritainThinks, the financial industry, while not actively ignoring women, presents products in a way that excludes them, with one woman remarking that “the more you go into the bank, the more detailed and complicated the products get, the further away from consumer research you get and the more older men are in charge of products.”
-According to the Money Advice Service, we should be keeping about three months’ essential outgoings in a bank account and more than six months’ essential outgoings is considered too much.
+It’s often recommened that we should be keeping about three months’ essential outgoings in a bank account.
 If you think you’re sitting on spare cash, have a look at our short guide on what you could do with your savings, from paying down debt to topping up your pension.

 3. Consider switching to save money

 A friend of mine routinely collects all sorts of points, from Avios to buy-one-get-one-free coffee reward cards.
 She will go out of her way to get her nails done in a particular salon across town to save cash, but has yet to switch pension provider, energy provider or any other provider for that matter.
 Recent research from Gocompare.com has found that men are significantly more likely to search for better deals when it comes to insurance, energy, broadband and bank accounts – 61% of men have switched in the last year, compared to 53% of women.
 This may be an issue of product fit again, but either way, women are losing out on great deals.

 According to Thisismoney.co.uk, a third of women have fallen behind with debt payments and one in 10 has at least £10,000 of debt.
 The highest level of debt is among those under 45 and it seems that single mums struggle the most.
 Part of the reason women take on more debt is of course because of the pay gap, which itself results from career breaks associated with childbirth and part-time work.